maggiehuan/paper_notes/README.md

 # This is Maggie's paper reading list.
-All the paper and it's link will be added here.
+All the paper and its link will be added here.
 And notes are in the files.
 Most papers are project-related, some might be interest-based or nice/trendy paper that I enjoyed.

 ## Planning - from Jan 1, 2025
 1. Expertise increases planning depth in human gameplay https://www.nature.com/articles/s41586-023-06124-2 [[Expertise increases planning depth in human gameplay]]